arjunurs/grove/README.md

-# Coding challenge
+# Store Locator

-In this repo there is store-locations.csv

-This is a tabular dataset of the locations of every store of a major national retail chain.
+This is a command-line application that uses a tabular dataset for a national retail chain to find the nearest  store to a specified address or zip.
+The dataset is included in the repo (store-locations.csv).

-# Deliverables
+# Command-line

-Please download the file (rather than forking this repo), do the exercise, and then upload to your own repo.

-Write a command-line application that uses the data to conform to the following specification (note that this specification conforms to http://docopt.org/)
+CLI options supported.
+(Specification conforms to http://docopt.org/)

 ```
 Find Store